CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 ## Choose Azure Administrator

-Now that you have decided on your license and plan and reviewed our billing and legal information, you are ready to start the CluedIn installation process.
+Now that you have decided on your license and plan and reviewed our billing and legal information, you are ready to start the CluedIn PaaS installation process.

-The CluedIn installation process must be performed by an IT professional who is skilled in managing your organization’s Microsoft Azure environment.
+The CluedIn PaaS installation process must be performed by an IT professional who is skilled in managing your organization’s Microsoft Azure environment.
 So, make sure that you choose a dedicated **Azure Administrator** from your organization who will be responsible for the installation.

 ## Results

 1. You have decided which license you need.
 If you have chosen the committed-deal license, then you should have a license key issued to you by CluedIn.
-1. You have chosen a plan based on the number of records that you want to process.
+1. (For committed deal only) You have chosen a plan based on the number of records that you want to process.
 1. You understand how CluedIn will issue invoices.
 1. You are comfortable with our Standard Contract from Microsoft.
 1. You have chosen an Azure Administrator who will be responsible for carrying out the CluedIn installation process.